Consumer Medicine Information

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

-are taking Agrylin Capsules.
-Like all medicines, Agrylin Capsules may have some side
+are taking AGRYLIN.
+Like all medicines, AGRYLIN may have some side effects.
+Most

-effects.
-Most side effects are mild and patients often find that these wear off after
+side effects are mild and patients often find that these wear off after a few weeks.

 Do not be alarmed by the following list of possible side effects.
 You may not experience